 Of course, best practice is to meet with your employees via one-to-ones throughout the year on a less formal basis than the appraisal meetings.
 But if that’s not possible, having notes on these occurrences will help you conduct the most comprehensive appraisal meeting as possible.

 The original job description should include the responsibilities and expectations for the role and how that role benefits the company.

 Use this document as the criteria from which to measure performance.
-Make sure the employee has a copy before the meeting, too, so that they are able to self-assess whether or not they believe they’ve achieved what is expected of their role.
+Make sure the employee has a copy before the meeting, so that they are able to self-assess whether or not they believe they’ve achieved what is expected of their role.

-In the meeting, go through the application line by line and ask your employees to assess their own performance before you chime in.
+In the meeting, go through the description line by line and ask your employees to assess their own performance before you chime in.
 Hearing what your team members have to say about themselves before you provide feedback gives you an opportunity to listen to honest responses that are not skewed by your own input.

 This can be valuable for assessing if an employee’s feedback matches your own, and if not, opens the door to discuss any deviations.